Quick facts

 What should you check before buying the Tallinn Card?

-Confirm the current inclusion list and opening hours for your dates, and make sure your personal must-dos are covered.
+It’s worth a look at the current inclusion list and opening hours for your dates, and making sure your personal must-dos are covered.
 Inclusions can change, so check right before purchasing.